Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 • hypertriglycerinemia;

-• the use of drugs (corticosteroids, estrogens, thiazide diuretics, azathioprine);
+• use of medications (corticosteroids, estrogens, thiazide diuretics, azathioprine);

 • prolonged stasis of pancreatic secretion (obstruction of the sphincter of Oddi due to cicatricial changes in the duodenal papilla);